phiroict/kafka-packer-terraform-aws/README.md

 Note that if you want to interpolate the bash variables you need to use double quotes around the values, not single quotes as otherwise this will take the literal string and not the value in it.

+You need not do this when using `aws-vault`

 Then apply it by
 ```bash